-Although Hodgson wasn’t the first brewer to use hops in a beer recipe, his location and generous credit policy are what likely helped him his product a huge hit.
-His Bow Brewery was stationed close to the East India Company’s dock, where the majority of the Indian trading ships came in and out.
+Although Hodgson wasn’t the first brewer to use hops in a beer recipe, his location and generous credit policy are what likely helped him make his product a huge hit.
+His Bow Brewery was stationed close to the East India Company’s dock, where the majority of the India trading ships came in and out.
 He began exporting his beer with the EIC, and to sweeten the deal, he sold his casks on an 18-month credit so they wouldn’t have to pay for it until their ships returned from India.
 The beer was so popular that Hodgson eventually established a monopoly of sorts, even going so far as to break ties with the East India Company to ship the beer out himself.

 3. Early IPAs weren’t overly strong.

-Although today’s IPAs are usually among the strongest beer when comes to alcohol content, the first versions of the brew were actually pretty average.
+Though today’s IPAs are usually among the strongest beer when comes to alcohol content, the first versions of the brew were pretty average.
 Early IPAs were generally 6.5 percent ABV (alcohol by volume), which was the same or even slightly lower than the typical beer at the time.
 Today’s IPAs average between 6 percent and 7 percent ABV, although these can rank even higher.
 Molotov Heavy by Evil Twin Brewing Company, for example, is a whopping 18 percent—even higher than a glass of wine.

 4. We have the craft beer movement to thank for contemporary IPAs.

 England’s IPA craze dwindled by the early 1900s, and consumers began to turn to new beer styles entering the market.
-But when the craft beer movement started in the 1970s—sparked in the United States by a 1978 Congress ruling that legalized home brewing—beer enthusiasts began to turn to old recipes to invent new drinks.
+But when the craft beer movement started in the 1970s—sparked in the United States by a 1978 Congressional resolution that legalized home brewing—beer enthusiasts began to turn to old recipes to invent new drinks.
 Craft brewers began using American-style hops to put their own unique twist on 150-year-old recipes, leading to some of the first American-based IPAs, including Anchor Brewing's Liberty Ale, Sierra Nevada’s Harvest Ale, and Brooklyn Brewery's East India Pale Ale, which is based on an early IPA recipe from the 19th century.

 5. Double IPAs don’t always mean double the alcohol content.

-Double IPAs (otherwise known as Imperial IPAs) are an American-style IPA that use double the hops (or even more) of regular IPAs, balanced with extra malt to create a smooth, darker flavor profile than their single-malt counterparts.
+Double IPAs (otherwise known as Imperial IPAs) are American-style IPAs that use double the hops (or even more) of regular IPAs, balanced with extra malt to create a smooth, darker flavor profile than their single-malt counterparts.
 Even though these IPAs are higher in alcohol content, it’s not by much—double IPAs usually range between 9 percent and 10 percent ABV.